History of the West Coast Eagles: Adam Simpson era and Fourth Premiership: 2014-

 The following season would end up being a disappointment, with the team failing to produce another top 4 finish in spite of a late form reversal.
 In their elimination final, the heavily favoured Eagles were defeated at home by the Western Bulldogs, who would go on to claim the 2016 premiership.

 The Eagles' struggles for consistency exacerbated in 2017.
 After an impressive 6–2 start, they suffered a three-match losing streak and would not win consecutive games for the rest of the home and away season.
 Facing their first season out of the finals since 2014, the Eagles stunningly claimed eighth spot after defeating minor premiers (and eventual runners-up) Adelaide by 29 points in their farewell match at Subiaco Oval in Round 23.
 They finished only 0.5% ahead of ninth-placed Melbourne, the smallest gap between eighth and ninth in league history.
 The Eagles defeated Port Adelaide by two points in an epic extra-time elimination final after Luke Shuey kicked the winning goal after the siren.
 However, their season was ended the following week, after Greater Western Sydney belted them by 67 points in the first semi final.

 Few predicted West Coast would contend in season 2018, with most having them outside the 8.
-After losing the inaugural game at the new Optus Stadium against the Sydney Swans, West Coast went on to win 10 in a row to surge to top of the ladder, including defeating Hawthorn at Etihad and Richmond, the eventual minor premiers.
-However, injuries to star forwards Josh Kennedy and Jack Darling saw them struggle, losing 3 games in a row including to Sydney for a second time at the SCG.
-However they managed to rebound and stabilise.
-The Eagle's form at the MCG had long been criticised, and round 17 against an in-form Magpies who had won 7 of the previous matches was seen as a stern test.
+After losing the inaugural game at the new Optus Stadium against the Sydney Swans, West Coast went on to consecutively win 10 to surge to top of the ladder, including defeating Hawthorn at Etihad and Richmond, the eventual minor premiers.
+However, injuries to star forwards Josh Kennedy and Jack Darling saw them struggle, losing consecutively 3 games including to Sydney for a second time at the SCG.
+However, they managed to rebound and stabilise.
+The Eagles' form at the MCG had long been criticised, and round 17 against an in-form Magpies who had won 7 of the previous matches was seen as a stern test.
 The match was fairly close throughout, until the Eagles got on top in the last quarter to win by a commanding 35 points.
 The victory was bittersweet, however, as the All-Australian ruckman Nick Naitanui went down with an ACL for the second time after his 2017 injury, putting him out for the rest of the season.
 In round 22 star midfielder Andrew Gaff was suspended for 8 weeks for a hit on Fremantle player Andrew Brayshaw.
 Following this many dismissed the Eagles, believing they were unable to win the flag.
 The following week there was a bright spot in a dark period, as Jeremy McGovern kicked a goal after the siren at Adelaide Oval to pinch the game from Port Adelaide, in a heartbreaking (for Port fans) repeat of the 2017 EF.